Frequently Asked Questions (and Answers!)

 What type of people will we meet?

 Plan on all types, but recognize that the degree will depend upon the emphasis of your mission trip.
 If you are focusing in on day camps, you will deal predominately with children, many of whom come from troubled homes.
 In the Compassion Center, families and homeless.
-At His Warehouse, adults looking for fun, homeless looking for showers, addicts looking to fill the empty place in their lives with a chemical substitute.
+At His Warehouse, the homeless are looking for a hot meal, showers, and loving kindness.
 This may be a real stretch for you and your team, but remember, Jesus spent more time with the masses then he did in the temple.
 You have the opportunity to touch lives that are empty, to shine a light into dark places.
 Pray for wisdom.
 Pray for boldness.
 Our God desires such prayers!

 How do we share about Jesus?